nbbaier/quiver/src/content/posts/quiver/README.md

 ---
+title: "Series Overview"
-title: "Building Quiver: An Offline-First PWA in a Weekend"
+seriesTitle: "Building Quiver: An Offline-First PWA in a Weekend"
+series: "Quiver"
 slug: "quiver/README"
-series: "Quiver"
 ---

 A 7-part blog series on building a production-ready Progressive Web App from scratch.

 ---

-## Series Overview

 This series walks through building **Quiver**, an offline-first idea capture app with AI-powered brainstorming.
 The goal isn't just to build an app—it's to learn patterns that apply to any modern web application: offline-first architecture, edge databases, type-safe queries, and AI integration.